IamPiligrim/martin-utils/README.md

 # Martin Utils

 A Discord bot built with [discord.js](https://discord.js.org/), put together as a set of lightweight utility and fun slash commands for a server: image processing (wrapping a picture in a frame) and small joke commands like a demoralizing-facts generator.
-Commands are loaded automatically — dropping a new file into `src/commands` with `data` and `execute` fields turns it into a working slash command with no other code changes needed.
+I'll be add new fun stuff when i find a good idea for this.
+You also can contribute to this project, see more at [CONTRIBUTING.md](CONTRIBUTING.md).

 </td>
 <td width="140" align="right" valign="middle">